 Assistance dogs for adults and children

-You should use myAccount to claim this allowance.
+You can use myAccount to claim this allowance.

 Service dogs are trained to meet the specific needs of their owners.
 They are trained to: